jackpot-666/fata_morgana/README.md

-Some adds for The House in Fata Morgana
+The House in Fata Morgana.
+Some tools for translators.